EIM30073 - Dispensations: travelling and subsistence expenses

-The guidance on this page applies for the tax years up to and including 2015-16.
-For tax years 2016-17 onwards dispensations have been replaced by an exemption for amounts which would otherwise be deductible.
+The guidance on this page applies for the tax years up to and including 2015 to 2016.
+For tax years 2016 to 2017 onwards dispensations have been replaced by an exemption for amounts which would otherwise be deductible.
 See EIM30200 onwards.

 When considering applications for dispensations, refer to the following guidance: